10 Things To Pack For A Summer School In Oxford

 We know you’re not likely to leave your lifeline at home, but a phone is also essential so we can keep in touch with you.
 You don’t need to bring a SIM card, though – it’s easy to purchase a cheap one upon arrival.

 9. Map and directions on how to get to us

 Most international students arrive via London Heathrow or London Gatwick.
 Either way, you can then catch a bus or train to Oxford – the train journey is about an hour, while the bus takes a little longer.
 We also offer the option of a direct transfer service from Heathrow to the summer school, which you can book alongside your place on your chosen course.
 When putting together your packing list, be sure to include a map and directions for getting to us.
 And take a look at this article for more information on how to travel to Oxford for summer school this year.

 10. Plug adapter

 Finally, this small but important item should be on your list.
 If your plug has two prongs, you’ll need to buy an adapter as the UK has three-pronged sockets.
 You can always purchase one at the airport or even in Oxford.
 It’s a tiny item, but not one to miss on your packing list for the summer!

 So, now that you’ve got your packing checklist, you’re ready for your international summer school.
 Don’t forget to label everything, pack it neatly and you’re ready for your Oxford Scholastica summer school experience.
 It’s time to make memories that will last you a lifetime.

-Ready to join us this summer?
+Looking to join us in Oxford this summer?